Conditional writes shipped

 Upserts documents in a column-based format.
 This field is an object, where each key is the name of a column, and each value is an array of values for that column.

 The id key is required, and must contain an array of document IDs.
+The vector key is required if the namespace has a vector index.
+Other keys will be stored as attributes.

 Each column must be the same length.
 When a document doesn't have a value for a given column, pass null.